 - Teens – Parents can set up loans for buying expensive items (like a laptop or an ipod) and separate accounts/budgets for specific kinds of spending like clothing or an expensive hobby.

-I encourage folks to check out FamZoo’s awesome online tour (amazingly, I’ve yet to come across a similar online presentation, a la Google docs.)
+I encourage folks to check out FamZoo’s awesome online tour

 I must admit I was initially skeptical about kids using this for two reasons: one, the fact that it’s about money and learning stuff.
-But it was then I realized that when it comes to computers, kids are far most sophisticated than we give them credit for (maybe they’ll hack the system and quadruple their allowance?), and will likely find FamZoo to be really cool.
-By using pleasing visuals, nifty cartoons – illustrations are by Pulitzer prize nominated Henry Payne – and visualizing progress via charts and graphs, Famzoo takes potentially confusing concepts and makes them easy to understand for children.
+But it was then I realized that when it comes to computers, kids are far more sophisticated than we give them credit for (maybe they’ll hack the system and quadruple their allowance?), and will likely find FamZoo to be really cool.
+By using pleasing visuals, nifty cartoons – illustrations are by Pulitzer prize nominated Henry Payne – and visualizing progress via charts and graphs, FamZoo takes potentially confusing concepts and makes them easy to understand for children.
 The Web copy is also crisp and clever: FamZoo makes financial management – gasp! – kinda fun.

 Second, and more practically, what are the incentives for kids to use this?
 Amazingly it took me all of five minutes to find the answer: money.
 And that is where FamZoo really sings: parents can arrange the allowance system so if, say, a chore isn’t completed, than the allowance is withheld – and this is something children will quickly become aware of, as the lost cash is shown there on their very own computer screen.
 In a way, FamZoo is the enforcer; no more good cop (dad), bad cop (mom) shtick!